travis-ci/docs-travis-ci-com/user/osx-ci-environment.md

 ## Xcode version

-Xcode 6.1 is installed with the iOS 7.0, 7.1 and 8.1 simulators and SDKs.
+Xcode 7.3.1 is installed with all available simulators and SDKs.
 Command Line Tools are also installed.

 {% for image in site.data.xcodes.osx_images %}